anachrocomputer/UK101Demo/README.md

 The UK101 Extended Monitor can load this file from the ACIA at 300 baud.
 My own modified UK101 has a checksum loader in EPROM and can load the file at 1200 baud.

+Note that the code now requires more than 4k of RAM and will not run on an unexpanded UK101.
+8k machines should be fine though.

 Once loaded, execute the program at address $0300.